magogate/SQL-2019-Active-Active-Cluster/README.md

        - C:\ClusterStorage\Volume4\MSSQL\Log02
        - C:\ClusterStorage\Volume5\MSSQL\Temp01
        - C:\ClusterStorage\Volume6\MSSQL\Temp02
+    2. Re-Name Network
+       - Cluster Network 1 --> Cluster Nodes
+       - Cluster Network 2 --> Shared Drives
+       - Cluster Network 3 --> Heartbeat [This will verify if both nodes are up & running; if one of the node is down, it will start failover]
-    2. Choose "Installation" --> "New SQL Server Standalone Installation Or Add Features to existing installation"
+    3. Choose "Installation" --> "New SQL Server Failover Cluster Installation"
-    3. Specify Edition --> (Developer)
+    4. Specify Edition --> (Developer)
-    4. Accept Lincese Aggregement
+    6. Accept Lincese Aggregement
-    5. Feature Selection - We are not going to install only "Database Engine Service".
+    7. Feature Selection - We are going to install only "Database Engine Service".
-    6. Select installation directories as follows
+    8. Select installation directories as follows
        - Instance Root Directory - C:\Program Files\Microsoft SQL Server\
        - Shared Feature Directory - C:\Program Files\Microsoft SQL Server\
        - Shared Feature Directory (x86) - C:\Program Files (x86)\Microsoft SQL Server\
-    7. Specify Named Instance Name - dgogate
+    9. Specify SQL Server Network Name - dgogate
+    10. This will be used to connect to SQL Server, you can skip named instance and keep default instance
+    11. Specify Disks which you want to allocate to that SQL Server instance.
+In our case Disk 1,3,5 are for first instance & Disk 2,4,6 are for second instance
+    12. Specify IP Address for SQL failover cluster - this has to be of same range \ network of your node - which is 192.168.80.<>
-    8. Specify Service Accounts & Change startup type to Automatic
+    13. Specify Service Accounts & Change startup type to Automatic
        - SQL Server Agent - SQL.PRD.AGENT & Specify Password
        - SQL Server Database Engine - SQL.PRD.SERVER & Specify Password
        - Select "Grant Perform Volume Maintenance Tasks privileges to SQL Server Database Engine Services"
-    9. Select "Mixed Mode" Authentication
+    14. Select "Mixed Mode" Authentication
        - Specify password for SA account as "P@ssword#123"
        - Add group "SQL PRD ADMIN" as SQL Administrator
-    10. Specify Data Directories
+    15. Specify Data Directories
        - Select data root directory as "C:\ClusterStorage\Volume1\MSSQL\Data01"
        - Select User database directory as "C:\ClusterStorage\Volume1\MSSQL\Data01\MSSQL15.DGOGATE\MSSQL\Data"
        - Select User database log directory as "C:\ClusterStorage\Volume3\MSSQL\Log01\MSSQL15.DGOGATE\MSSQL\Data"
-    11. Temp DB
+    16. Temp DB
         - As per microsoft documentation "The number of secondary data files depends on the number of (logical) processors on the machine.
 As a general rule, if the number of logical processors is less than or equal to eight, use the same number of data files as logical processors.
 If the number of logical processors is greater than eight, use eight data files.
 Then if contention continues, increase the number of data files by multiples of four until the contention decreases to acceptable levels, or make changes to the workload/code." which is available as below
         - https://docs.microsoft.com/en-us/sql/relational-databases/databases/tempdb-database?view=sql-server-ver15
         - Since in our case - logical processors are 2, SQL installer intelligently took "No. of Files" as 2